Other Danish circuses

-Jess and Marianne Deleuran own circus Mascot.
-They established the show in 1994 and use a big top seating 260 people.
+Circus Mascot.
+Daniel Deleuran and his mother and Marianne Deleuran own circus Mascot.
+The show was established in 1994 by Daniels parents Jess and Marianne Deleuran.
+They use a big top seating 270 persons.

 Link to homepage: www.cirkus-mascot.dk. (language: Danish)